 the original was written in latin by alain de lille (1120-1202).

-every creature of the world is to us like a book and picture and a mirror, a faithful sign of our life, our death, our state, our fate. the rose paints our condition, a fitting gloss of our state, a lesson of our life. which, while it first blooms, the deflowered flower withers in evening old age. therefore the breathing flower expires, into paleness while it raves, dying in being born. at the same time old and new, at the same time old man and girl, the rose withers, rising. thus the spring of human age in the first morning of youth blooms again a little. nevertheless, this morning is shut out by life's evening, while it concludes the vital twilight. whose beauty, while it speaks at length, its grace soon withers, in the age wherein it flows away. the flower becomes hay, the gem mud, man ashes, while man pays tribute to death. whose life, whose being, punishment, labor, and necessity to close life with death. thus death life, grief laughter, shadow day, wave harbor, morning is closed by evening. upon us first gives assault punishment bearing death's face, labor, death's actor. it sets us into toil, takes us into sorrow; death is the conclusion. therefore, enclosed under this law, read your state, o man, consider your being. what were you, about to be born; what you are present, what future, examine diligently. mourn the punishment, lament the fault, rein in motions, break the deed, set aside haughtiness. ruler and charioteer of the mind, govern the mind, channel the flows, lest they flow into wrong ways.
+every creature of the world is to us as if a book and a painting and a mirror, a faithful seal of our life, our death, our condition, our lot. the rose paints our condition, a fitting gloss of our state, a reading of our life. which, when at first it blooms, the deflowered flower withers with evening old age. therefore the breathing flower expires, while it wanders into pallor, dying as it is born. at once old and new, at once old man and girl, the rose withers as it rises. thus the springtime of human age, in youth's first morning, re-blooms a little. yet this morning is shut out by life's evening, while it closes life's twilight. whose beauty, while it harangues, its splendor soon is deflowered, the age wherein it ebbs away. the flower becomes hay, the gem mud, man ashes, while man pays tribute to death. whose life, whose being are punishment and toil, and it is necessary to close life with death. thus death closes life, grief [closes] laughter, shadow [closes] day, wave [closes] harbor; morning is closed by evening. against us first it makes an assault, bearing the face of death's penalty, toil, the actor of death. it sets us forth into toil, it takes us up into sorrow; the conclusion is death. therefore, shut in under this law, read your state, o man, consider your being. what you were, about to be born; what you are now, what you will be, examine carefully. mourn the penalty, lament the fault, rein the impulses, break the deed, put down the eyebrows. ruler and charioteer of the mind, rule the mind, channel the currents, lest they flow into byways.

 translation notes at the end of the page.